 Not necessarily the best written or the best selling Everest books, but those books that pop up almost subconsciously and rise to the top?
-In looking at the top 5 most memorable and inspirational books here, almost all involve a new route, and for all but one, I’ve been fortunate enough have met the authors or climbers from the team.
+In looking at the top 5 most memorable and inspirational books here, almost all involve a new route, and for all but one, I’ve been fortunate enough to have met the authors or climbers from the team.

-As much as all the books are great, it was in meeting the authors, the personal conversations we had, and of relating that back to their books, that was the most interesting.
+As much as all the books are a great read, it was in meeting the authors, the personal conversations we had, and relating that back to their books, that was the most interesting.

-All these books follow me around the world, from bookshelf to bookshelf, not necessarily to be read again, but because they are part of that emotional library, that part of life and a story on the shelf that just feels good to have close by.
+All these books follow me around the world, from bookshelf to bookshelf, not necessarily to be read again, but because they are part of that emotional library, a part of life and a story on the shelf that just feels good to have close by.

 Of course you can buy any of these from Amazon, but for the personally signed, first editions, best to go to Michael Chessler, who has all the really good stuff – (no I don’t get paid for this, I just prefer the finer books for the library.)

 The title alone evokes the tome – did we ever assume there was an easy way up Everest?
 It certainly must rank as one of the boldest and the best of Everest book titles.
 It immediately takes the worlds’ tallest peak and adds a challenge on top of that, of humans taking the earths tallest point and making it their own, not satisfied with simply getting to the top.

 As much as the book follows the traditional planning and funding: a walk in, a climb, summit and descent; the competitive nature to get up the face first, to accomplish what no-one else had on Everest yet: it all sets the stage long before Base Camp is reached.